What Are The Different Types Of Maritime Ships?

 6. Ferries:

-They are often used to connect cities, towns, and islands that are not easily accessible by road or rail.
-They are also used for transportation of vehicles and goods.
-They provide an essential service, connecting communities and supporting local economies.
+Ferries primarily serve short-distance transportation needs, connecting cities, towns, and islands that may not be easily accessible by road or rail.
+They offer a means of transportation for both vehicles and goods.
+Moreover, they play a vital role in connecting communities and supporting local economies.

 7. Cruise ships: